Tag Archives: The Phil Factor #ThePhilFactor

 Prediction #2: Parallel universes?
 Prediction number one may be slightly wrong.
 The aliens might be time traveling humans from the future, OR the present.
 We (and when I say we, I mean physicists) will discover that there are actually #parallel universes, and occasionally the fabric of reality between two universes wears thin or develops a hole, and things like UFOs and strange cryptid creatures may slip through and get stuck in our universe.

 Prediction #3 Is it time to move?
-Weather phenomena, aka #climate change, will continue to result in more and more areas of the world becoming inhabitable to humans.
+Weather phenomena, aka #climate change, will continue to result in more and more areas of the world becoming uninhabitable to humans.
 Several countries will reinvest in their neglected space exploration programs in an effort to find places where the human race can survive.
 The first will be an attempt to set up a permanent base on the moon with regular ‘shuttles’ to and from Earth.
 It will be first manned by only NASA/military personnel, but will eventually begin to work in civilians.

 Image from Bloomberg